nnajiabraham/React-Native-Youtube-Search-App/README.md

 ## To run

 Follow this link to view app on Appetize [Click Here](https://appetize.io/app/u75x3bza5byv6vuk9zyjdw9w5m).
+This was done trying out RN and EXPO with the YoutubeAPI

 - Download and Install Expo XDE and Install Expo Mobile App on your Phone
 - Run Npm install